… a Match Made In Heaven

 - The National Bank of Oman has introduced AR to enable their customers to find the nearest branches and ATMs.

 … and these are just a few.
-For the real innovators, and for those who dare to dream, AR ensures the future is very, very bright – which is good news for the consumer.
+For the real innovators, AR ensures the future is very, very bright – which is good news for the consumer.

 AR & Industry – What’s it all about?